 - Free Visitor’s Guide and Jerusalem City Map – come on, with mobile apps and the internet, this can hardly be called a benefit.
 It is nice to have but not worth paying for.

 - Free Entry to 3 of Jerusalem’s Top Tourist Attractions + 20-30% Discount on Multiple Jerusalem Attractions.
-The attractions are: Israel Museum – 54 NIS (full adult price), Rampart’s Walk is 18 NIS (full adult price), and Zedekiah’s Cave is also 18 NIS (full adult price).
+The attractions are Israel Museum – 54 NIS (full adult price), Rampart’s Walk 18 NIS (full adult price), and Zedekiah’s Cave, also 18 NIS (full adult price).
 That is a total of 90 NIS.

-So far we have 32 + 10 + 90 = 132 NIS.
-And 36 euro, according to today’s conversion rate is about 150 NIS.
-Jerusalem City Pass is a little more expensive, but it also offers discounts on various attractions.
-Thus, if you will be visiting the three attractions, I mentioned in the previous paragraph and other attractions like Night Spectacular in the Tower Of David, the Hebrew Music museum or any other from the list, then consider purchasing this card.
+So far, we have 32 + 10 + 90 = 132 NIS.
+And 36 euros, according to today’s conversion rate, is about 150 NIS.
+Jerusalem City Pass is a little more expensive, but it offers various attractions discounts.
+Thus, if you visit the three attractions mentioned in the previous paragraph and other attractions like Night Spectacular in the Tower Of David, the Hebrew Music museum, or any other from the list, consider purchasing this card.

 Extended City Pass

-As for 7 Day Pass to use public transportation, it costs 63-36=27 euro, that is around 115 NIS.
-Most tourists will spend most of their time in the Old City or near it.
+The seven Day Pass allows public transportation usage for 63-36=27 euros, around 115 NIS.
+Most tourists will spend most of their time in or near the Old City.
 With only several rides to other areas.
-Therefore, in most cases, it is not worth upgrading the city pass.
-The price of one trip in the CityPass light train is 5.9 NIS, and the price of one bus ride is also 5.9 NIS.
-Thus, the upgrade is equal to 115/5.9, i.e., almost 20 rides.
-Much more then what the average tourist uses.
+Therefore, it is not worth upgrading the city pass in most cases.
+The price of one trip on the CityPass light train is 5.9 NIS, and the cost of one bus ride is also 5.9 NIS.
+Thus, the upgrade equals 115/5.9, i.e., almost 20 rides.
+It is more than what the average tourist uses.

 Planning a Trip to Jerusalem

-If this is your first time to Israel, then I would recommend visiting Jerusalem.
-Moreover, if it will be a short trip, a week or less, then you can visit only it as you will find enough things to do in Jerusalem and its surroundings.
-And in case you are planning a trip to Israel that includes other areas as well, check out Israel Trip Planner.
+If this is your first time in Israel, I recommend visiting Jerusalem.
+Moreover, if it is a short trip, a week or less, you can see only it as you will find enough things to do in Jerusalem and its surroundings.
+And if you plan a trip to Israel that includes other areas, check out Israel Trip Planner.